2025-04-01

 2025-01-14

-At 1:00 PM on January 12, 2025, my father called me to say that my grandfather had suddenly passed away at home that afternoon.
+At 1:00 PM on January 12, 2025, my father called me to say that my grandpa had suddenly passed away at home that afternoon.

-My grandfather was a top student in his youth.
-In the late 1950s, he was admitted to the Beijing Institute of Geology (the predecessor of China University of Geosciences), majoring in mechanical engineering.
-At that time, the Beijing Institute of Geology was a prestigious university that produced many talents.
+When my grandpa was young, he was a top student.
+In the late 1950s, he was admitted to Beijing Geological Institute (the predecessor of China University of Geosciences) to study mechanical engineering.
+At that time, Beijing Geological Institute was a prestigious university that produced many talents.
 Premier Wen was his junior, and “Father of Chang’e” Ouyang Ziyuan was his senior.
-Of course, my grandfather was far from being an outstanding alumnus of the Beijing Institute of Geology.
+Of course, my grandpa was far from being an outstanding alumnus of Beijing Geological Institute.
 In his junior year, the Sino-Soviet split occurred, and all Soviet experts withdrew, leaving no one to teach.
-In his senior year, my grandfather joined the Institute of Geography of the Chinese Academy of Sciences and became an ordinary geologist.
+In his senior year, grandpa joined the Institute of Geography of the Chinese Academy of Sciences and became an ordinary geologist.

-Although my grandfather’s position was not fieldwork, mainly conducting research in the lab, he often had to travel across the country for geological surveys.
-Geological surveys were not tourism; living rough was the norm.
-Transportation was not developed at that time, and just taking a green train to the destination could take several days.
-The places he went to were mostly uninhabited (places with many people didn’t need exploration), with wild mountains and waters.
+Although grandpa’s position was not fieldwork, mainly conducting research in the lab, he often had to travel across the country for geological exploration.
+Geological exploration was not tourism; living rough was the norm.
+Transportation was not developed back then, and just taking a green train to the destination took several days.
+The places he went to were remote (places with many people didn’t need exploration), with wild mountains and waters.
 It was not uncommon to encounter wild animals while camping in the wild or geological disasters halfway up the mountain.
-There were no mobile phones or GPS back then, and if you got lost, you might end up staying in the mountains.
+There were no mobile phones or GPS back then; if you got lost, you might end up staying in the mountains.

 Read More